savelichalex/Souptitle/README.md

-# teach-by-friends
+# Souptitle

-A Clojure library designed to ... well, that part is up to you.
+An application that help learn english with serials.

 ## Usage